Hellenic Heaven – London’s Best Greek Restaurants

 A Greek diet is both delicious and generally very healthy.
 There are plenty of vegetarian options, while the health benefits of a Mediterranean diet of oily fish, extra virgin olive oils and lots of vegetables are long established.

 The Greek mainland and islands, with their beautiful beaches and restaurants serving traditional Hellenic dishes made from high-quality ingredients, are among our favourite holiday destinations.
 Unfortunately, we can’t always be on holiday.
 But luckily, there are loads of great Greek restaurants in London so that we can eat like we are.

 Armed with our list of London’s best Greek restaurants, you’ll find Mediterranean flair and food right here in the UK.
-From traditional tavernas to modern restaurants and even a food truck, our guide has it all.
+From traditional tavernas and romantic Valentine's Day restaurants (after all, February is just around the corner) to modern restaurants and even a food truck, our guide has it all.

 The Best Greek Restaurants in London

 Kalamaras Greek Taverna London

 Established way back in 1966, Kalamaras is an old classic that will never go out of style.
 The food has remained the same quality over the years, thanks to the authentic ingredients used and the charcoal barbeque that cooks them.
 Kalamaras is fully licensed and serves halal meat.

 The entrance is pure Mediterranean charm, with flower-adorned whitewashed walls welcoming you into the simply decorated restaurant.
 It’s super cosy, and you’ll feel like you’re eating in a relative’s living room.
 Alongside the gyros, souvlakis and moussaka, you’ll find grilled sardines, stifado and the classic kleftiko, a lamb dish served with roast potatoes.
 Go for the mezze set menu, which you can order with meat, fish or as a vegan special, to get a taste of as many Mediterranean treats as possible.